nusdbsystem/singa-docs/content/markdown/docs/docker.md

 for details of how to start training with multiple SINGA instances.

 **Important:** the container that assumes the role of Hadoop's namenode (and often Mesos's and Zookeeper's mater node as well) **must** be named `node0`.
 Otherwise, the user must log in to individual containers and change the Hadoop configuration separately.

+**Notes on Docker version >=1.9** Newer version of Docker adopted a built-in DNS server at the deamon.
+As a consequence, name resolution inside containers now **cannot** depend on the automatically updated `/etc/hosts` files as in version 1.8 and earlier.
+Here we recommend two ways to make pseudo-distributed and distributed SINGA containers work as before

+1. Downgrade to docker version 1.8 and earlier

+         $ sudo apt-get install docker-engine=1.8.3-0~trusty

+2. Manually log in to each running container, by `sudo exec -it <name> /bin/bash`, and edit the `/etc/hosts` with the assigned IP addresses of all other running containers.

+         node0 <ip0>
+         node1 <ip1>
+         ...

 ---

 <a name="launch_distributed"></a>